Section 3

 654.9 KM to Santiago

-Continue walking, and Estella comes into view—sudden and sharp.
+Continue walking to Estella.
 Estella is a proper town with shops, cafés, bakeries, and all the buzz that comes with it.
 After the quiet of the countryside, it feels like you’re back in the busy world again.

-Estella’s churches are also worth a look.
-Iglesia de San Pedro de la Rúa sits above the town with a fine cloister and good views.
+Estella has some impressive churches.
+Iglesia de San Pedro de la Rúa sits above the town, featuring a fine cloister and excellent views.
 Iglesia del Santo Sepulcro has a striking Gothic façade.
 You’re walking through real history here, and it’s easy to feel it.
 Estella is a good place to rest, eat well, and take it all in before the road calls again.

-About two kilometres after leaving Estella, you’ll come across one of the Camino’s most famous stops—the wine fountain at Bodegas Irache.
-Built into a stone wall along the path, it dispenses both water and wine, free for pilgrims.
-They fill it up fresh every day.
-Bring a cup or use the shell on your pack.
+About two kilometres after leaving Estella, you’ll come across one of the Camino’s most iconic stops, the wine fountain at Bodegas Irache.
+Built into a stone wall right on the path, it pours out both water and wine, free for pilgrims.
+The local winery tops it up with 100 litres of wine every day.
+Bring a cup or just use the shell hanging off your pack.

 The fountain sits among the vineyards just before you reach the Monasterio de Irache.
 You can visit their small wine museum too.
 There’s even a live webcam on the fountain if you want to wave to friends back home.